Logo

 Pros:

-• Lightning and Liquid enable speed, privacy, and lower fees.
+• Lightning and Liquid features can help with speed, privacy considerations, and fee efficiency.

 Cons: